-I’ve spent my time in Mozambique exploring Maputo, a busy, interesting African city.
+I’ve spent most of my time in Mozambique exploring Maputo, a busy, interesting African city.
 After touring isolated Seychelles and South Africa’s KwaZulu-Natal beaches, it was fun to be in a vibrant city again.
 There’s lots of history and culture in Maputo, and the diverse population is fascinating.
 I’ve enjoyed my time here, and after a month gained a better understanding of Mozambique’s history, culture, and people.

 People come to Mozambique to visit its islands and archipelagos – Bazaruto and Quirimbas – known for their coral reefs and marine life.
 Since I’m leaving Mozambique this week, I decided to take a day tour of Inhaca Island, about 20 miles from Maputo.

 Getting to Inhaca can be complicated.
 There are three ways to do it – ferry, plane, or boat, and all three are subject to cancellation, depending on the weather.
 The flight takes 15 minutes, the ferry (if it’s running that day) takes several hours.
 Boat options range from small crowded refugee-like vessels to wooden dhows and luxury yachts.

 I decided to go with Maputo Yachting’s comfortable catamaran.
-The day trip was priced reasonably, and I only had to get to Porto de Pesca with a swim suit and sunscreen – no connections, transfers, or other complications.
+The day trip was reasonably priced reasonably, and I only had to get to Porto de Pesca with a swim suit and sunscreen – no connections, transfers, or other complications.

 Day Trip Catamaran Umoja

 The day didn’t disappoint!
-Catamaran Umoja (meaning unity in Swahili) was fantastic, and the people onboard were easy to talk with and interesting.
+Catamaran Umoja (meaning unity in Swahili) was fantastic, and the interesting people onboard were easy to talk with and fun.
 Although slightly overcast, the day was pleasant.
 A day of full-on sun would have been uncomfortable.

 It was a fast-moving day.
 Passengers included three young Mozambican women – twin sisters with a friend, German, Portuguese, and Belgian couples, and me.
 Except for the Germans, everyone was living in Maputo.
 The group was great company, and if I weren’t leaving Maputo in a few days, I would enjoy spending more time with them.